Squeezie: Growing popularity

 In April 2013, when he had half a million subscribers, he teamed up with Cyprien, another French YouTuber, to create the channel CyprienGaming (currently Bigorneaux & Coquillage).

 In 2014, he was frequently accused of plagiarising PewDiePie, an accusation he refuted through a video.
 In March 2014, according to SocialBlade, Lucas Hauchard became the most popular French YouTuber, ahead of The Sound you Need, Cyprien, Rémi Gaillard and Norman.
 At the end of 2014, the same website reported that Squeezie's videos were viewed 70.7 million times, more than Rémi Gaillard, Norman and Cauet combined.

 He appears in the YouTube Rewind 2015, a video created by YouTube bringing together YouTubers and Internet personalities who marked the year.

 In 2017, he participated in Fort Boyard, with Cyprien.
 Squeezie peaked at more than 1,860,000 subscribers in 2017, adding more than a billion to its viewing meter.
 He surpassed Norman in number of subscribers in June 2018 and then Cyprien a year later, becoming the first French-language videographer in number of subscribers.

+In January 2024, a documentary series of five episodes aired on Prime Video, directed by his accomplice Théodore Bonnet, Merci Internet tells the life of Squeezie from his childhood to his popularity on the internet.